ineshmaran/maven-project/README.md

 # maven-project

-A simple Maven project to deploy hello world
+A simple Maven project to deploy hello world.